Therapy

 Overview

-Individual telehealth therapy grounded in neuroaffirming, gender-affirming, and trauma-informed practice.
+Individual telehealth therapy grounded in neuroaffirming, gender-affirming, culturally responsive, and trauma-informed practice.

 Approach